 One example of how this last point will play out in practice is given in the consultation paper itself: "a school could not terminate the employment of a lesbian teacher on the grounds that she was actively undermining the religious ethos of the institution merely by entering into a marriage with a woman."
-I entirely disagree with this.
-If a Christian or Muslim school cannot lift a finger against something as blatantly opposed to their religious teachings as this, the whole ethos of the school cannot but fall apart.
+I strongly disagree with this.
+If a Christian or Muslim school cannot uphold their religious beliefs against something as blatantly opposed to their religious teachings as this, the whole ethos of the school cannot but fall apart; respect for the institutional ethos cannot stand.
 If schools are to uphold religious principles and give students examples to follow, they must retain the right to consider important factors, such as a public homosexual marriage or publicly acting as the opposite gender, when making employment decisions.